formats back

 Fossil fuels are the world’s dominant energy source mainly because of their high energy density.
 Energy density is the amount of energy stored in something.
 When it comes to fossil fuels, oil – or more precisely, its fuel derivative, gasoline – has a very high energy density, especially compared to solar energy.
 This makes gasoline more efficient.

-For example, a mere gallon of gas contains enough energy to charge an iPhone every day for almost 20 years.
+For example, it’s been said that a mere gallon of gas contains enough energy to charge an iPhone every day for almost 20 years.
 In comparison, the energy density in solar power is so low that even if you get enough solar power to charge your phone, it’ll most likely need to be recharged the very next day.

 More economical: cheaper and safer to store and transport